stalikoff/DogLib/README.md

 # DogLib

-DogLibrary is a library that get random dog images from public API https://dog.ceo/dog-api/ and save them in local database.
+DogLibrary is a library that gets random dog images from the public API https://dog.ceo/dog-api/ and save them in a local database.
-Library use Alamofire framework for network, CoreData for storage and Quick/Nimble for unit testing.
+The library uses Alamofire framework for network, CoreData for storage and Quick/Nimble for unit testing.

 ## Example